CMihai99/medita/docs/README.md

     for Windows, and get an edit-build-test-debug loop going.

 -   [ReportingIssues.md](https://github.com/CMihai99/medita/blob/main/docs/how-to/ReportingIssues.md)
-    describes how to report issues to Eureka developers.
+    describes how to report issues to Medita developers.

 -   [SecurityBugs.md](https://github.com/CMihai99/medita/blob/main/docs/how-to/SecurityBugs.md)
     describes how to report security bugs so that it